FamilyMart: Taiwan

-FamilyMart opened its first store in 1993 and grew to over 1,000 locations within the next decades.
-In May 2020, FamilyMart transferred their 49% stake of the Thai joint venture to partner Central Group.
-Despite FamilyMart's effective exit from the venture, they maintained licensing rights and store locations retained the company's name.
+FamilyMart sued to end its partnership with Ting Hsin in 2019, which would end a 15-year joint venture.

 Vietnam

 FamilyMart opened its first store in Vietnam in 2009, starting in Ho Chi Minh City.
 Initially the stores were operated in a joint venture with Vietnamese distributor Phu Thai Group, after 2013, both companies went their own way, and Phu Thai Group took over a number of FamilyMart stores and started operating them under its own brand B's Mart.
 As of 2017, FamilyMart operated 130 stores in Ho Chi Minh City.

+Indonesia

+In 2012, FamilyMart planned to open 300 outlets in each Southeast Asian countries.
+They officially entered the Indonesian market in 2012 through a joint venture with PT Fajar Mitra Indah, which is a subsidiary of the Wings Group, one of the major Indonesian company.
+The first FamilyMart store in Indonesia opened on 16 October 2012 in Cibubur, followed by a second outlet on Jalan Bulungan, South Jakarta on 17 November 2012.
+Additional stores were subsequently launched in Pejaten (South Jakarta), Kelapa Gading (North Jakarta), and Thamrin Residence Apartment (Central Jakarta).

+By 31 March 2013, FamilyMart had established six outlets in Jakarta.
+In a major expansion move, PT Fajar Mitra Indah acquired 57 Starmart stores in early 2016 for Rp50 billion, after Starmart reported a net loss of Rp144 billion and closed 51 stores in 2015.
+The remaining 27 unsold Starmart stores were shut down.

+As of June 2024, FamilyMart operated more than 270 outlets, primarily concentrated in the Greater Jakarta area (Jabodetabek).
+By 2025, FamilyMart had expanded its footprint into more cities throughout Java Island, notably Surabaya, Malang and Bali.

 Former

 Korea

 At the end of May 2012, the number of operating FamilyMart stores had reached 7,271.
-In June 2012, FamilyMart of South Korea, which was being run by FamilyMart Corporation and BGF Retail, was renamed and converted to 'CU' under ownership of BGF Retail after an order coming from BGF Retail that required FamilyMart to leave the South Korean market, and to cease operations there.
+In June 2012, FamilyMart of South Korea, which was being run by FamilyMart Corporation and BGF Retail, was renamed and converted to 'CU' (short for "Convenience for You") under ownership of BGF Retail after an order coming from BGF Retail that required FamilyMart to leave the South Korean market, and to cease operations there.
 At the end of March 2014, FamilyMart withdrew from the South Korean market completely.
-The stores are now called CU.
-The motto is "Convenience for you".

 In addition, South Korean franchisees had operated a number of stores at Kaesong Industrial Region and Mount Kumgang Tourist Region in North Korea for South Korean visitors and workers; all the stores are now closed.